 - gRPC must be enabled on all client agents.

-Currently, Envoy is the only proxy with ingress gateway capabilities in Consul.
+Currently, Envoy is the only proxy with terminating gateway capabilities in Consul.

-For a complete example of how to allow external traffic inside your Consul service mesh, review the ingress gateway guide.
+For a complete example of how to enable connections from services in the Consul service mesh to services outside the mesh, review the terminating gateway guide.

-The first is that the kind must be "ingress-gateway".
+The first is that the kind must be "terminating-gateway".
 Second,

-the ingress gateway service definition may contain a
+the terminating gateway service definition may contain a

 Proxy.Config entry just like a